 Strong academic performance is important so we know that you’re ready to take your professional exams.
 However, we understand things don’t always go to plan – so if you don’t meet our minimum requirements, please let us know if you have any exceptional achievements or extenuating circumstances which affected your results.
 We also consider your achievements in the context of your socio-economic background, so encourage you to submit your contextual information.

-- 2.1 or above in any degree discipline
+- On track for a 2.1 or above in any degree discipline

 - Grade B or above in GCSE English Language and Maths.

 We will fund for you to study towards the ACA qualification (CA in Scotland).

 You will receive a full study package to ensure that you successfully complete your professional qualification.
 This includes time off to study, attend college and complete online courses.
 Your professional qualification is only part of the story at Mazars; we support all of our trainees with a blended approach to training and development including classroom study, 1:1 coaching, and soft skills training.